rmartinsanta/RLP/README.md

 ## Datasets

-Instances are categorized in different datasets inside the 'instances' folder.
+Instances are categorized in different datasets inside the 'resources/rlp-instance' folder.

 ## Code and executable